 What adopting employers must do

-Employers that adopt a 403(b) pre-approved plan within the adoption period (to be announced when opinion and advisory letters are issued) will generally be treated as retroactively complying with IRC Section 403(b).
+Employers that adopt a 403(b) pre-approved plan within the adoption period that ends March 31, 2020 (See Revenue Procedure 2017-18) will generally be treated as retroactively complying with IRC Section 403(b).